neoseeker0/Strong-password-generator/README.md

 When you run the program, it opens up a window called "Strong password generator".

 When the window is open, you can customize the password length.
-  It can't shorter than 4 digits.
+  It can't be shorter than 4 digits.
 If you try this, it will show an error.

 Next, you can choose which kinds of symbols you want in your password.
 By default, it is lowercase letters.